Hosting your website: the Step by Step Guide

 Step #2: Registering Your Domain name

 A domain name is an address that internet users use to find your website using their browsers.
 The name can be any that you feel suits your online business.
+You can choose your domain name in platforms like this one: www.shopify.com/tools/domain-name-generator.
 After choosing a domain name, you should then register it with an ICANN (Internet Corporation for Assigned Names and Numbers) certified registrar.
 The registration process involves making domain name search availability, choosing a suitable domain extension then paying for the name.
 You can also purchase an expired domain if you want your website to hit the ground running.
 In addition to from domain registrars, you can also register your domain name with your web host.
 Web hosting companies often offer free domain name registration services as part of their web-hosting package.

 Step #3: Setting up your account on your web host